stackgl/webgl-workshop/exercises/intro-clear-color/README.md

 # Exercise
-For this exercise, write a method which takes a WebGL context as input and clears the background color to opaque magenta (fully satured red and blue, no green).
+For this exercise, write a method which takes a WebGL context as input and clears the background color to opaque magenta (fully saturated red and blue, no green).
 To help get started, here is a shell:

 ```javascript
 exports.draw = function(gl) {